 There have been notable contributions from NGOs to ecotourism, including Conservation International and The Nature Conservancy.
 There are many fine examples of NGO work, but it remains a challenge to differentiate among the players, from those who are the best and those who call themselves the BEST.
 Missing far too often is genuine communication.

-So, how about rewarding those NGOs that participate in online dialogues, that answer questions, that share lessons learned, if when that includes admitting to a failure here and there.
+So, how about rewarding those NGOs that participate in online dialogues, that answer questions, that share lessons learned, particularly when that includes admitting to a failure here and there.

 Critiques of NGOs were not limited to this particular dialogue.
-Recommended reading includes Mark Dowie’s Conservation Refugees: When Protecting Nature Means Kicking People Out Mac Chapin’s Challenge for Conservationists and Byron Real’s Oneges.
+Recommended reading includes Mark Dowie’s Conservation Refugees: When Protecting Nature Means Kicking People Out Mac Chapin’s Challenge for Conservationists.

 The discussion of NGOs leads us to a few questions, starting with whether NGOs working toward ecotourism require certification.
 And if that proves tricky, how about evaluation?